PolPujolSantaella/Activity1-NEC-ML/README.md

 # Activity 1: Prediction with Supervised Learning Models

-Neural Network with Backpropagation from Scratch
+Neural Network with Backpropagation from Scratch.

 ## 🎯 Project Overview